Dell Inspiron laptops: Inspiron 1764 (2009)

+It was available in different colors and configurations.
+Colors include black, blue and pink.
+The configurations may differ in the presence of advanced display adapter.

+It shipped with the Windows 7 operating system.
+Linux was reported to run well with the laptop's hardware, but required proprietary Broadcom drivers for the wireless network interface card when using some kernels where the integrated open-source drivers fail, and if using a version with an upgraded graphics card, required a proprietary ATI driver.

+Some users noticed a problem with preinstalled software.

-Inspiron 1100 and 5100 Series
+Inspiron 1100 and 5100 Series (2003-2004)

-Released in 2003, Inspiron 1100 and 5100 series consisted of five models: the Inspiron 1100, 1150, 5100, 5150, and 5160.
+Released in 2003 (2004 in the case of the 5160), the Inspiron 1100 and 5100 series consisted of five models: the Inspiron 1100, 1150, 5100, 5150, and 5160.
 Additionally, there was a rebadged version of these models sold as the Latitude 100L.
 The Inspiron 1100 and 1150 were the budget line of this series, the 5100 and 5160 was the mainstream line, and the 5150 was aimed towards higher end users.
 This model line were among the first Dell laptops to be offered in Dell’s new color scheme: Venice Blue and Moonlight Silver (1100, 5100, 5150), or Moonlight Silver (1150, 5160, 100L).

 This model line was infamous for several well documented problems, which resulted in numerous class action lawsuits against Dell.
 These issues included: overheating, faulty motherboards, and power supply failures.
 More information can be found below.